kean/Nuke/Tests/DefectRepros/DETAILS.md

 Impact is low.
 Diagnostics are opt-in and not yet released (Nuke 14 WIP), and no loading behaviour changes.
 But a task cancelled during a fast scroll gets a record with an empty fetch job and 100% `other`, which gives no hint that the rate limiter held it, and that is the question such a record would be read for.

-Side note: the comparison case shows a separate bug that is already filed as diagnostics--never-started-stage-counted-as-work.
+Side note: the comparison case shows a separate bug that is already filed as D13 (diagnostics--never-started-stage-counted-as-work).
 A download cancelled while waiting in dataLoadingQueue is charged to `network` ("network 31.3 ms (97%) · download never started") instead of `queue`, because `timeShares` only splits out the queue part when `startedAt` is set.

 **Suggested fix:**